docxology/cohereants/markdown/02_introduction.md

 **Receptor Diversity and Specificity**: Insects possess hundreds of distinct OR types, yet can discriminate among billions of perceptible odors.
 This remarkable capability is achieved through combinatorial activation patterns, where individual odors activate multiple receptors with varying affinities, creating high-dimensional neural representations despite individual receptor broad-tuning.

+**Key limitation**: Diffusion and binding kinetics alone struggle to explain sub‑10 ms response latencies and long‑range detection given environmental constraints.
+This motivates evaluation of complementary mechanisms that operate upstream of, or in parallel with, binding.

 ## Limitations of Stereochemical Theory

 ### Isotope Discrimination Evidence

 The stereochemical theory faces challenges from isotope discrimination studies.
 Molecules with identical shapes and chemical structures but different isotopic compositions can elicit distinct olfactory responses, suggesting that geometry alone may not fully explain odor discrimination.

 **Quantitative Evidence**: Studies on *Drosophila melanogaster* show that deuterated homologues of known odorants produce unique behavioral responses despite maintaining identical molecular shapes.
-This finding is quantitatively supported by vibrational spectroscopy, where deuteration shifts infrared emission spectra by 2-3 μm while preserving molecular geometry.
+This finding is quantitatively supported by vibrational spectroscopy, where deuteration shifts infrared emission spectra by 2–3 μm while preserving molecular geometry; see conversions verified by `src/core.py::calculate_wavelength_from_wavenumber` and `tests/test_core.py::TestWavelengthConversions`.

 ### Response Time Inconsistencies

 Traditional molecular binding models cannot account for the extremely rapid response times observed in insect olfaction.
 Insect ORNs demonstrate response latencies of 1-5 ms, comparable to photoreceptor (0.1 ms) and auditory receptor (0.16 ms) response times.

 **Mechanistic implications**: These rapid responses are difficult to reconcile with simple diffusion+binding models under typical environmental conditions and motivate evaluation of alternative mechanisms (e.g., vibrational/electromagnetic contributions) that could act upstream of or in parallel with binding.
+We quantify these gaps with `src/core.py::calculate_response_time_improvement` (see `tests/test_core.py::TestResponseTimeImprovement`) and visualize in `output/figures/response_time_comparison.png`.

 ## The Vibrational Theory Alternative